See information and contact details of Discovering and Documenting England’s Lost Jews staff below.

 Julia Pascal is a playwright and theatre director.
 Her dramas have been produced in the UK, mainland Europe and the USA.
-For Pascal Theatre Company she has produced four Heritage Lottery Funded projects.
-Jewish Mothers & Daughters, Between East and West: The British-born Chinese, The Secret Listeners and Discovering & Documenting England’s Lost Jews.
+For Pascal Theatre Company she has produced four Heritage Lottery Funded projects: Jewish Mothers & Daughters, Between East and West: The British-born Chinese, The Secret Listeners and Discovering & Documenting England’s Lost Jews.
 Her interest is in challenging traditional historical narratives and giving voice to those who have been silenced.
-Her next stage play, Blueprint Medea, will premiere at the Finborough Theatre in spring 2019.
-Julia teaches Creative Writing Theatre MA at City University.
-She is a Research Fellow at King’s College, London University. www.juliapascal.org
+Julia teaches on the Creative Writing Theatre MA at City University, and is a Research Fellow at King’s College, London University.

 Stéphane Goldstein is Executive Director of InformAll, a research and policy consultancy that specialises in information and digital literacy and which he founded in 2015.
 He is an established researcher and research manager, having published reports, articles and other material on different themes relating to the information and data environment. www.informall.org.uk/other-projects/englands-lost-jews

-My name is Oscar Kraft and I have a passion for filming and video editing which I have done for 5 years plus.
-I discovered my passion when doing ICT in secondary school, I had to create a music concert trailer and after learning the software and years of practicing, I realised this is what I wanted to do.
-I now use Final Cut Pro.
+Oscar Kraft has a passion for filming and video editing, which he has been doing for more than five years.
+Oscar discovered his passion while studying ICT in secondary school, when he was asked to create a music concert trailer.
+After learning the software and years of practising, he realised that this is what he wanted to do.
+Oscar now primarily works with Final Cut Pro.

 Susannah Kraft-Levene has worked in theatre for over two decades and frequently guest lectures at drama schools.
 She’s worked for national theatre charities and is Trustee and Chair of Sphinx Theatre Company, Trustee of SAUK (Scoliosis Association UK), and is on the committee of Breast Cancer Care Fashion Show (London).
 She is currently the Philanthropy Lead in Fundraising for the charity Norwood, and is Producer and Management Consultant for Pascal Theatre Company.